 By Scott Epp

 Every New Year, millions of people decide that they have great ideas for their own New Year’s Resolutions.
-They are inspired by one thing or another and set out in search of the perfect New Year’s Resolutions – Resolutions like going to the gym more often, be more attentive to their spouses, commit to spending more time at home, invest more in business or property, pay off their credit cards and so on.
+They are inspired by one thing or another and set out in search of the perfect New Year’s Resolutions – Resolutions like go to the gym more often, be more attentive to their spouses, commit to spending more time at home, invest more in business or property, pay off credit cards and so on.

 People everywhere set great personal New Year’s Resolutions, fully intent on putting them into action.
 Then something happens: Life.